Hello and welcome! I'm RaNae Merrill. I have a great team of people working with me -- let me introduce you to everyone!

-I sort of stumbled into the quilting world back in 2005 when I took some fabric design ideas to a few fabric manufacturers for feedback.
+So it was a surprise to me when I stumbled into quilting professionally back in 2005.
+I took some fabric design ideas to a few fabric manufacturers for feedback.
 To my surprise, Blank Quilting bought one of the groups I showed them.
-As I left the meeting, Diana Mancini,the designer I had met with suggested that I go to Quilt Market.
+As I left the meeting,the designer I had met with suggested that I go to Quilt Market.
 That was my first quilt show and it blew my mind!
 I saw quilts in a totally new way.
 And I learned that it was possible to make a career of quilting.

 I published my first book, Simply Amazing Spiral Quilts, in 2008, inspired by a doodle of a spiral I drew while on a temp job.
 That book was followed by two more books about spiral quilts: Magnificent Spiral Mandala Quilts and Sideways Spiral Quilts.
 Free-Motion Mastery in a Month,my fourth book, is a shift from quilt design to free-motion quilting.
 It's based on my experience as a pianist and piano teacher.
 It has been really fun to see people get excited about this unique approach to learning FMQ!

 The day I got my first box of books back in October 2008 I walked out the door to my first teaching engagement and I've been teaching ever since.
 I've taught throughout the USA, and also in South America (where I teach in Spanish).

 Before I was a professional quilter I was a pianist (I have a Master's degree in Piano Performance), a photographer and a travel writer.
 I still love to travel, though lately it seems like more of a treat to stay home in New York City and quilt!

 Melissa is a planner at heart and has quilting in her bones.
 She has been quilting since she was 12 years old when her first quilt was made as a Girl Scout Silver Award project.
 Melissa enjoys piecing the most and loves to stretch her mind by trying new techniques and patterns.